Sarcoma of the Head and Neck

 - Imaging studies — a magnetic resonance imaging (MRI) and/or a CT scan may be ordered to demonstrate the extent of tumor involvement and determine if the tumor has spread to other parts of the body.
 Staging is an important component to determine the extent of the tumor and if it has metastasized (travelled outside the head and neck region)

 - Biopsy — if a mass is confirmed with an imaging study, the next step is a biopsy so the pathologist can examine the tissue and provide a diagnosis.

 How are head and neck sarcomas treated?

 The initial treatment for head and neck sarcomas is surgery with the goal of complete tumor removal.
 Other therapies, such as chemotherapy or radiation therapy, may also be used before or after surgery.
 When used prior to surgery, radiation therapy and chemotherapy may help shrink the tumor.
 If radiation therapy is not used before surgery, it may be given afterward to reduce the risk of the cancer returning.

 Other therapies, including biological therapy that targets specific weaknesses in the cancer, or immunotherapy to enhance your body’s immune system to fight the cancer, can be considered.

 The specific treatment plans vary based on the following factors that your multidisciplinary team will take into account:

 - Site and size of the tumor

-- Extent of disease (whether it is localized, regional or distant)
+- Extent of disease (whether it is localized, spread regionally or distant)